Table of Contents[Hide][Show]

 As a California native, I’ve been to Yosemite National Park many times throughout my life.
 But it was only recently that my husband and I traveled to Yosemite with our dog, Maya.
 Traveling to Yosemite with dogs is a great experience.
 However, almost like traveling with a baby, we planned a trip with shorter hikes, rest stops and, in general, a more laid-back itinerary.
 And we made revisions along the way to accommodate Maya if she was tired or hot.

 Prior to our trip, I researched dog-friendly hiking trails and activities in Yosemite National Park, and was pleased to learn we had many options.
 My main concern was wildlife.
 Are dogs safe in the park?
 Rangers assured me that, yes, dogs are safe.
 While we hoped to see deer and bears (from a distance), we actually didn’t see any.
 We were disappointed, but, as a ranger told me, seeing wildlife in Yosemite doesn’t happen every day.
 But it’s a treasure if you do (and we have in the past).
+If you’re also traveling with kids, they may be interested in earning junior ranger badges.

 Overall, Maya was a good traveler and did well on the 4.5-hour drive from our home in Los Angeles County to Yosemite’s south entrance, one of several gateways.